+Air Refueling

-Air Refueling Provide the capability to refuel inflight multiple aerospace vehicle les simultaneously, across the spectrum of conflict, and in all ope erating environments.
-Source Documents: NSS, NMS, DPG, APPG , - Company of the Comp Rationale Future Environment Impact/Effect US forces lack the range to fly to many areas of the world; air refueling is required to avoid en route stops and to meet closure times.
+Provide the capability to refuel inflight multiple aerospace vehicles simultaneously, across the spectrum of conflict, and in all operating environments.

+Source Documents: NSS, NMS, DPG, APPG

+Rationale Future Environment Impact/Effect

+US forces lack the range to fly to many areas of the world; air refueling is required to avoid en route stops and to meet closure times.
 US forces lack the range and loiter time to complete employment missions without inflight refueling.
 AEF operations require robust, sustained air refueling capability for deployment, employment, and redeployment.
 Location and availability of large overseas bases will increase reliance on air refueling for deployments.
 Future fighters and bombers may have less range and loiter capability than current systems, increasing reliance on air refueling for deployment, employment, and redeployment.
 AEF operations may increase requirement for air refueling for deployment and employment.
 Shrinking budgets may force a smaller tanker force structure and/or a dual-role airframe.
 Adverse weather conditions will restrict air operations.
-Threats from RF, IR, and directed energy weapons up to 200 nm of enemy territory may exist.
-Inability to meet theater combatant commander TPFDD requirements.
+Threats from RF, IR, and directed energy weapons up to 200 nm of energy territory may exist Inability to meet theater combatant commander TPFDD requirements.
 Inability to meet theater combatant commander requirements for range and loiter time.
 Necessity for employed aircraft to land for refueling and/or requirement for larger numbers of aircraft to accomplish theater combatant commander's mission.
 Inability of AEFs to accomplish assigned missions in timely fashion.
 Inefficient/ineffective capability to deliver fuel/cargo when and where our customers require.

+Required Capabilities

-Required Capabilities Provide the capability to conduct air refueling operations in adverse weather conditions.
-Provide the capability for reduced detection from RF and IR defensive systems.
-Provide the capability to counter RF, IR, directed energy and command line-of-sight MANPADs.
-Provide the capability to offload from both boom and drogue simultaneously.
-Provide the capability to onload fuel inflight.
-Provide the capability to refuel all aircraft types, including helicopters.
-Provide the capability to refuel unmanned platforms.
-Provide the capability to identify automatically all aircraft (friend or foe) in vicinity.
-Provide the capability to carry deployment cargo and passengers in addition to primary fuel load.
-Provide the capability to perform mission requirements in CBRNE environments.
-Provide the capability to perform ancillary role as communications gateway (Smart Tanker).
+Required Capabilities - Provide the capability to conduct air refueling operations in adverse weather conditions. - Provide the capability for reduced detection from RF and IR defensive systems. - Provide the capability to counter RF, IR, directed energy and command line-of-sight MANPADs. - Provide the capability to offload from both boom and drogue simultaneously. - Provide the capability to onload fuel inflight. - Provide the capability to refuel all aircraft types, including helicopters. - Provide the capability to refuel unmanned platforms. - Provide the capability to identify automatically all aircraft (friend or foe) in vicinity. - Provide the capability to perform mission requirements in CBRNE environments. - Provide the capability to perform ancillary role as communications gateway (Smart Tanker).